7 Ways to Improve Your Accounts Receivable Collections in 2024

 Automating your invoicing with software can also help you send an invoice as soon as possible after delivering services or products.
 This ensures customers aren’t surprised by your bills and are prepared to pay them.

-2. Develop a New Collection Strategy
+2. Develop a New Collections Strategy

 You can also segment your customers and develop collection strategies for each segment based on their size and payment behavior.

 For example, large customers are likely to require high-touch communication from your account management team, while small customers may be fine with automated messages to resolve simple issues.
-Or you could adjust your terms for late payers so they have to pay upfront before you deliver services, thus avoiding any kind of bad debt.
+Or you could adjust your terms for late payers so they have to pay upfront before you deliver services, thus avoiding bad debt.

-We recommend you take an approach that combines automation with customization:
+I'd recommend you take an approach that combines automation with customization:

-1. Process reminders based on client balances, not invoices, so clients with multiple invoices have a consolidated view of what they owe you at any time and aren’t overwhelmed by due dates and reminders.
+Process reminders based on client balances, not invoices, so clients with multiple invoices have a consolidated view of what they owe you at any time and aren’t overwhelmed by due dates and reminders.

-2. Automate the first late-payment reminder with a personalized email that goes to the customer the first-day payment is late.
+Automate the first late-payment reminder with a personalized email that goes to the customer the first-day payment is late.

-3. Send later reminders more frequently with individual, manual emails that address a customer’s unique circumstances.
+Send later reminders more frequently with individual, manual emails that address a customer’s unique circumstances.

 Having trouble writing effective email reminders to improve your debt collection?
 Have a look at our free templates.